-Choice of colors and sizes.
 Made of elastane/spandex and polyester.
 UPF 50+.
 Minimal seam placement for maximum rash protection.
 Skin Cancer Foundation recommended product.
-Really protects your skin.
 Quick dry.
 Comfortably snug.
-Flattering on almost any body shape.

-May run a little small – consider sizing up when ordering.
+May run a little small.
+Consider sizing up.

-Choice of colors and sizes.
+Many colors and sizes.
 Short-sleeve swim tee with raglan seams and screen print at side waist.
 UPF 50+.
-Made of 86% polyester and 14% spandex.
+Made of 86% polyester, 14% spandex.
 Imported.
-Machine washable.
 Fabric dries quickly.
-Not cumbersome to wear.
+Easy to wear.
 Not form-fitting.
+Machine washable.

 Decal peels off.
 Do not put in the dryer.

 Fitted, full-zip top swim shirt gives you more flexibility than other options.
 Made from elastane and polyester sourced from plastic bottles.
 Provides protection of UPF 50.
 Choice of several sizes and shades of black and white.

 Long-sleeve rashguard with a crew neckline and UPF 50+ protection.
 Has flatlock seams and a small logo on the chest.
 Available in sizes XS through XL.
 Bottom sits at the hips.
 Has a lightweight feel and comes in 14 colors.